Oswaldo Cabrera Player Props: Yankees vs. Twins

 Oswaldo Cabrera At The Plate

-- Cabrera has driven in a run in three games this season (27.3%), including one multiple-RBI game.
+- In three games this year, Cabrera has picked up an RBI, with more than one RBI once.

-- He has scored in four games this season (36.4%), but has had no multi-run games.
+- He has scored a run in four of 12 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.